WooCommerce vs BigCommerce (2023 In Depth Comparison)

 • Product evaluations and ratings

+On all plans except the most affordable, you also receive included abandoned cart recovery and Google customer reviews.
+BigCommerce includes marketing resources to aid in the expansion of your shop.
+Install one of the 213 marketing integrations BigCommerce offers in its app marketplace if you require more marketing features than those.
+Google Shopping, Facebook Ads, and Mailchimp are popular options.
 BigCommerce's app store offers a wide variety of marketing applications.
-WooCommerce has 129 marketing extensions available in its marketplace, but unlike BigCommerce, it has fewer built-in marketing capabilities.
-Thanks to this, you have more power over personalization, but additional work may result.
+WooCommerce has 129 marketing extensions in its marketplace, but unlike BigCommerce, it has fewer built-in marketing capabilities.
+Thanks to this, you have more power over personalisation, but additional work may result.

+For instance, WooCommerce requires a separate plugin for the abandoned cart recovery feature and additional extensions to send emails and follow-up messages.
+Still, BigCommerce's plans include abandoned cart recovery.
 With WooCommerce, adding marketing features may add up quickly.
 Amazon, Pinterest, and Instagram are three more expensive social media connections for WooCommerce; however, Facebook integration is free.
 It's simple to understand how these plugins might start to mount up, given that WooCommerce's eBay and Etsy connections cost $199 annually.
+WooCommerce's marketplace only has 129 marketing integrations, fewer than BigCommerce's!
+The ability to create discounts or provide free delivery as a perk for your consumers is one thing WooCommerce supports without installing extensions.

 Marketing Tools: The Verdict